About July Advisory

 Home » About us

-- Regenerative contribution: then, and most importantly, to be in harmony with the planet and place life at the center of all activity concerns, strategy and growth plans.
+- Regenerative contribution: secondly, and above all, acting in harmony with all life by placing the well-being of both human and non-human life back at the center of all activities.

 The founder, Marianne Carpentier

-A graduate of Essec, Marianne worked for four years in investment banking before joining strategy consulting where she accompanied large groups in the finance, services and industry sectors between 2018 and 2022.
+A graduate of the ESSEC Business School, Marianne worked for four years in investment banking beforeexpanding her expertise to strategy consulting where she supported major groups in the finance, services and industry sectors.

-Sensitive to environmental and social issues and to the major role of the private sector and finance in the redefinition of economic models, she has specialized in CSR since 2020.
+Deeply aware of environmental and social issues, and of the key role the private sector and finance play in redefining economic models, Marianne has specialized in CSR since 2020.

 The July Advisory Manifesto